mathiasertl/digital-preservation/README.txt

 notifications).
 So a typical invocation might look like:
 	./watcher.py --max-depth 2 --to=e0326788@student.tuwien.ac.at \
 		--smtp-relay=mgate.chello.at --seed=http://vowi.fsinf.at

+The above command takes about 8 minutes on my machine.

+Note: I took http://vowi.fsinf.at as seed, because I am the webmaster there and I don't want to deal with a complaining webmaster ;-)

 === Command-line parameters ===
 The --help parameter gives a complete list of all parameters.
 This section